coreos/etcd-operator/doc/design/cluster_status.md

 - receive spec update (or initialize spec) with a resource version
 - collect cluster status during reconciliation
-- automatically update cluster status with known resource version after reconciliation if there is a status change
+- atomically update cluster status with known resource version after reconciliation if there is a status change
   - retry if resource version does not match